Galarope/portofolio/README.md

 For any contact, please use the peepoEmail@peepo.com email adress, or on discord under the name of "Galarope".

 ### Project status

 The project is still under development.

 ### Other

-Please notice that this project was first made to learn ReactJs, and it will be used to find a job as a web developer (well, atleast I hope so).
-Do not hesitate to give any feedback, I would really appreciate it.
+Please notice that all of this website is non official.
+This project is made only to learn how to use reactJS, and to develop my skills as a developer.
+There are no real products.
+This is just a skyrim fan, trying to become a better developer!